Överkalix Municipality: Economy

 Traditionally the industry was dominated by forest industries, but this has decreased since the 1960s.
 It is estimated that the service sector will continue to expand and be the dominating sector some day.
-Many of those companies are in the field of computers and telecommunication.
+Many of those companies are in the field of computers and telecommunications.

 Elections

 Riksdag

 These are the results of the elections to the Riksdag since the 1972 municipal reform.
 Norrbotten Party also contested the 1994 election but due to the party's small size at a nationwide level SCB did not publish the party's results at a municipal level.
 The same applies to the Sweden Democrats between 1988 and 1998.
 "Turnout" denotes the percentage of eligible voters casting any ballots, whereas "Votes" denotes the number of actual valid ballots cast.